necrose99/frabjous/README.md

 server-side applications and tools, web servers, and other things that I'm interested in.
 It also include full support for `libressl` USE flag  and **_OpenRC!_**

-If you find any bugs, please report them!
-I'm also happy to accept pull requests from anyone.
+**If you find any bugs, please report them!** I am also happy to accept pull requests from anyone.
 You can use the [GitHub issue tracker](https://github.com/csmk/frabjous/issues) to report bugs, ask questions or suggest new features.

-> **DISCLAIMER:** As I don't have the resources, nor the time to make stable ebuilds in the same way Gentoo developers do, all ebuilds are permanently kept in the _testing branch¹_.
+**DISCLAIMER:** As I don't have the resources, nor the time to make stable ebuilds in the same way Gentoo developers do, all ebuilds are permanently kept in the _testing branch¹_.
 Thus, you should probably consider it to be _unsafe_ and treat it as such.
 Nevertheless, I try my best to follow Gentoo's QA standards and keep everything up to date,